-We and Ms. Dearing have entered into an employment agreement effective May 2, 2022, under which Ms. Dearing serves as our Executive Vice President of Special Projects.
-The initial term of Ms. Dearing's employment agreement expires on May 2, 2023 and is automatically renewable thereafter for successive one-year terms unless either party timely terminates the agreement.
+We and Mr. Thelen have entered into an employment agreement dated July 16, 2021, as amended, under which he serves as our Executive Vice President and COO.
+The term of Mr. Thelen's employment agreement expires on July 16, 2026, but is automatically renewable for successive one-year terms thereafter unless either party timely terminates the agreement.

-Ms. Dearing's annual base salary under her employment agreement is \$400,000.
-In addition to her base salary, we may pay Ms. Dearing an annual incentive in an amount up to 100% of her base salary based on individual goals and objectives for Ms. Dearing, the Company's performance or other criteria the Compensation Committee deems relevant.
-Although annual incentives are not required to be determined by reference to any pre-determined contractual criteria, the Compensation Committee regularly sets specific performance criteria pursuant to a written plan for Ms. Dearing adopted before or shortly after the beginning of each year.
+Mr. Thelen's annual base salary under his employment agreement is \$500,000.
+In addition to his base salary, we may pay Mr. Thelen an annual incentive in an amount up to 200% of his base salary based on individual goals and objectives for Mr. Thelen, the Company's performance or other criteria the Compensation Committee deems relevant.
+Although incentives are not required to be determined by reference to any pre-determined contractual criteria, the Compensation Committee regularly sets specific performance criteria pursuant to a written plan for Mr. Thelen adopted before or shortly after the beginning of each year.